Radio receiver

 A modern communications receiver, used in two-way radio communication stations to talk with remote locations by shortwave radio.

 A clock radio, a bedside broadcast AM and FM radio receiver combined with an alarm clock.
 The clock can be set to turn on the radio in the morning, to wake the owner with audio from a broadcast radio station.

-In radio communications, a radio receiver, also known as a receiver, a wireless, or simply a radio, is an electronic device that receives radio waves and converts the information carried by them to a usable form.
+In radio communications, a radio receiver, also known as a receiver, a wireless receiver, or simply a radio, is an electronic device that receives radio waves and converts the information carried by them into a usable form.
 It is used with an antenna.
-The antenna intercepts radio waves (electromagnetic waves of radio frequency) and converts them to tiny alternating currents which are applied to the receiver, and the receiver extracts the desired information.
-The receiver uses electronic filters to separate the desired radio frequency signal from all the other signals picked up by the antenna, an electronic amplifier to increase the power of the signal for further processing, and finally recovers the desired information through demodulation.
+The antenna responds to radio waves (electromagnetic waves at radio frequencies) and converts them into tiny alternating currents that receiver applies, which then extracts the desired information.
+The receiver uses electronic filters to separate the desired radio-frequency signal from other signals picked up by the antenna, an electronic amplifier to increase the signal power for further processing, and finally recovers the desired information through demodulation.

-Radio receivers are essential components of all systems based on radio technology.
+Radio receivers are essential components of all radio based-systems.
 The information produced by the receiver may be in the form of sound, video (television), or digital data.
 A radio receiver may be a separate piece of electronic equipment, or an electronic circuit within another device.
 The most familiar type of radio receiver for most people is a broadcast radio receiver, which reproduces sound transmitted by radio broadcasting stations, historically the first mass-market radio application.
 A broadcast receiver is commonly called a "radio".
-However radio receivers are very widely used in other areas of modern technology, in televisions, cell phones, wireless modems, radio clocks and other components of communications, remote control, and wireless networking systems.
+However, radio receivers are widely used in other areas of modern technology, including televisions, cell phones, wireless modems, radio clocks, and other communications, remote controls, and wireless networking systems.